hiijitesh/spamBlocker-pro/README.md

 CREATE DATABASE spamdb;

 # create user with password (in single quote)
-CREATE USER "newuser" WITH PASSWORD 'password;
+CREATE USER "newuser" WITH PASSWORD 'password';

 # grant all privilege
 GRANT ALL PRIVILEGES ON USER "newuser" TO "postgres";